redhat-iot/2020Summit-IoT-Streaming-Demo/README.md

 2. Deploy the http->kafka bridge with `IoTCLI kafka bridge`

 3. Follow the Instructions to check status
-- `To check status of Kafka HTTP bridge run 'curl -v GET http://my-bridge.io/healthy'`
+- `To check status of Kafka HTTP bridge follow the prompt at the end of the install logs 'curl -v GET http://<your bridge route>/healthy'`

   Which should show